1. What is H2B visa?

 - Change jobs if you can show a new job offer

-The limitations of H-2B visa are:
+The limitations of H-2B visa include:

 - The job must be temporary in nature and the need is for one year or less.
 The employer’s need may not be ongoing or continuous